 Mechanism of Discharge

-The redox reaction occurring at each electrode differs depending on the material of the electrode and the electrolyte solution.
-These chemical reactions continue until there is no substance necessary for the reaction.
-In other words, the battery can keep generating electricity until fully discharged.
+The specific redox reactions depend on the electrode materials and the electrolyte.
+These reactions continue until the active materials required for the reaction are depleted.
+In other words, the battery continues to generate electricity until it is fully discharged.

 Mechanism of Charge